VOLUNTEER your time at a local shelter, soup kitchen, or charity organization as a way of putting PRAYERS into action! πΊπΈ

 Set aside time for personal reflection and meditation.
 Use this time to connect with your spiritual beliefs, express gratitude, seek guidance, and renew your sense of purpose.

-Celebrating National Day of PRAYER can be a delightful and creative experience.
+Celebrating the National Day of PRAYER can be a delightful and creative experience.
 Remember to tailor these activities based on the age group and preferences of the children or students involved.
 Let the prayerful thoughts grow in this special section!

 Use social media posts with the hashtags #NationalDayofPrayer, #DayofPrayer, #Prayer, #PrayForAmerica, #Christian, #FaithHolidays, #MayHolidays, #Holiday, #FindADayToLOVE, #iHEARTdays to support the importance of celebrating, promoting, and sharing with the world why you β€οΈ National Day of PRAYER.